Spain 10-Day Itinerary

 Spain 10-day itinerary overview

 This itinerary covers Barcelona, Madrid with a Toledo day trip, and Seville with a Córdoba day trip.
-It’s built for high-speed rail, realistic walking, and classic highlights across three of Spain’s most rewarding destinations.
+It’s built for high-speed rail, realistic walking, and a structure that works well for first-time visitors, including couples and many family trips exploring Spain’s most rewarding destinations.

 Route at a glance